 Once safety protocols are in place, the first phase of infectious disease cleanup is the cleaning of surfaces, objects, and other items or spaces that potentially may be contaminated.
 As was mentioned, this process is undertaken to remove dirt and debris and allow for more direct and thorough contact between infectious bacteria or viruses and sanitizing agents.
 When the initial cleaning process is completed, the sanitization of the premises is undertaken.
 Through the use of medical grade chemicals, the sanitization process eliminates dangerous bacteria or viruses.
 This renders any previously contaminated space safe as defined by the U.S. Centers for Disease Control and Prevention.

-In some instances, there can be an odor issue associated an area contaminated by infectious bacteria and viruses.
+In some instances, there can be an odor issue associated with an area contaminated by infectious bacteria and viruses.
 Thus, because the professional infectious disease cleanup process is comprehensive, deodorization may be required.
 The ultimate objective of infectious disease cleanup is to eradicate bacteria and viruses and restore the premises to a fully safe, usable, or livable condition.

 Methicillin-Resistant Staphylococcus Aureus or MRSA Infection